 When creditors attempt to repossess your vehicle, there are rules they have to follow to protect you and keep the peace.
-Here are five things the creditors CAN'T do when they attempt to take your car.
+Here are 5 things a repo man cannot do (aka creditors) when they attempt to take your car.

 In some states, the repo agent can bring an officer or sheriff along for the repossession.
 This is not to arrest you — it is usually to help keep the peace, especially if the agent is afraid you might retaliate.